OHDSI/TheBookOfOhdsi/Cohorts.md

 ### Probabilistic cohort design using APHRODITE

 Rules-based cohort design are a popular method for assembling cohort definitions.
 However, assembling necessary expert consensus to create a study cohort can be prohibitively time consuming.
 Probabilistic cohort design is an alternative, machine-driven method to expedite the selection of cohort attributes.
 In this method, supervised learning allows a phenotyping algorithm to learn from a set of labeled examples (cases) of what attributes contribute to cohort membership.
-This algorithm can then be used to better ascertain the defining characteristics of a phenotype and what trade offs occur in overall study accuracy when choosing to modify phenotype criteria.
+This algorithm can then be used to better ascertain the defining characteristics of a phenotype and what trade offs occur in overall study accuracy when choosing to modify phenotype criteria. \index{cohort!probabilistic design}

 To apply this approach on OMOP data, OHDSI community researchers created Automated PHenotype Routine for Observational Definition, Identification, Training and Evaluation (APHRODITE), an R-package cohort building framework that combines the ability of learning from imperfectly labeled data and the Anchor learning framework for improving selected features in the phenotype models, for use with the OHDSI/OMOP CDM [@Banda2017APHRODITE].
-[APHRODITE](https://github.com/OHDSI/Aphrodite) is an open-source package (https://github.com/OHDSI/Aphrodite) available for use which provides the OHDSI data network to the ability to start building electronic phenotype models that leverage machine learning techniques and go beyond traditional rule based approaches to cohort building.
+[APHRODITE](https://github.com/OHDSI/Aphrodite) is an open-source package (https://github.com/OHDSI/Aphrodite) available for use which provides the OHDSI data network to the ability to start building electronic phenotype models that leverage machine learning techniques and go beyond traditional rule based approaches to cohort building. \index{APHRODITE}

 ## Phenotype Algorithm Evaluation

 When you build a cohort, you may start from your own knowledgebase or you may choose to look at how other studies specify a similar cohort definition.
 A literature review of over 33 studies found significant heterogeneity in phenotype algorithms used, validation methods, and results [@Rubbo2015phenotypes].
 In general, the validation of a rules-based cohort definition or probabilistic algorithm can be thought of as a test of the proposed cohort compared to some form of “gold standard” reference (e.g. manual chart review of cases).
-Making this comparison is best understood in a tabular view (Figure \@ref(fig:cohortPpv)).
+Making this comparison is best understood in a tabular view (Figure \@ref(fig:cohortPpv)). \index{chart review}

 <div class="figure" style="text-align: center">
 <img src="images/Cohorts/cohort-PPV.png" alt="Algorithm Evaluation" width="90%" />
 <p class="caption">(\#fig:cohortPpv)Algorithm Evaluation</p>
 </div>

 OHDSI researchers encourage to perform a complete evaluation of the phenotype algorithm (i.e., determining sensitivity, specificity, and positive predictive value (PPV) [@Swerdel2019phevaluator].
-For a complete validation of an algorithm, we need to calculate:
+For a complete validation of an algorithm, we need to calculate: \index{sensitivity} \index{specificity} \index{PPV} \index{positive predictive value|see {PPV}}

 $$
 Sensitivity = \frac{True\ positives}{True\ positives+False\ negatives }